How should a premier magnet school boost Black and Latino enrollment? A suggested lottery spurs fierce debate.

 Students would then win these seats according to a random lottery.
 If the school board votes to adopt the new system, it would take effect immediately with the Class of 2025.

 In a Sept.
 15 presentation to board members, Brabrand predicted this system would have substantial and swift results.
 He showed slides suggesting it would have bumped Black and Hispanic enrollment to roughly 6 and 8 percent of previous classes.
-It would also have reduced Asian enrollment down to roughly 30 percent, and boosted White enrollment to nearly half the student body — all data, Brabrand said, that better reflects the makeup of Fairfax County.
+It would also have reduced Asian enrollment to roughly 60 percent, and boosted White enrollment to roughly 30 percent of the student body — all data, Brabrand said, that better reflects the makeup of Fairfax County.

 He noted he is one in a long line of school officials who have tried to effect change at TJ.
 Other attempted fixes have included adding various tests to the admissions process, hiring an “outreach specialist” and at one point tacking on a “problem solving essay.”